rayr123/almost-squid-place/README.md

 Seeding script can take up to a few minutes to finish, please be patient.
 Once finished, Appwrite logo will be added onto you canvas.

+Also make sure to create `pixels` storage and set bucket-level permissions to read=`role:all`, leave write empty.

 ## 🤖 Running Website

 Website uses [TailwindCSS](https://tailwindcss.com/) and [Alpine.js](https://alpinejs.dev/), meaning it is pure HTML, CSS and JS code.
 To run website, you can upload file from this folder onto any HTTP server.
 For local development, you can run: